 The work deals with the onset of double-diffusive convection in a two-layer system consisting of a binary fluid layer and a porous layer saturated with the same fluid in the presence of imposed vertical temperature and concentration gradients.
 The system is under the conditions of the gravity field and vertical high-frequency vibrations.
-The vibration effect on the excitation of convection in layers is more pronounced for porous media with high permeability, which is a measure of the resistance of porous matrix to the fluid flow within it.
-The results of the research can find its application in various industries.
+The vibration effect on the excitation of convection in layers is more pronounced for porous media with high permeability, which is a measure of the results of the research can find its application in various industries.
 Depending on the properties of the fluid and porous medium as well as directions of temperature and concentration gradients, vibration can weaken or strengthen convective heat and mass transfer in layers.
 Management of convective motions in layers can improve production efficiency.